 September 12, 2019 | The Positive Impact of CCM: For ACOs

 Dealing with chronic illness presents unique challenges for healthcare providers and patients alike.
-Part V of this blog series highlights the impact CCM can have on the shift to value-based care.
+Part V of this blog series highlights the impact CCM can have on the shift to value-based care for ACOs.

-- Better Clinical Outcomes.
+Better Clinical Outcomes.
 More frequent touchpoints and increased patient engagement lead to higher participation with preventative care measures such as flu shots and annual wellness visits.
-Wellbox has seen a 50% increase in these measures between its Medicare population and the non-participating Medicare population in its partner practices and a decrease in hospitalizations and emergency care visits by 60-70%.
+Wellbox has seen a 50% increase in these measures between its Medicare population and the non-participating Medicare population in its partner practices.
+We have also seen a decrease in hospitalizations and emergency care visits by 60-70%.

 Increased Quality and Performance Measures.
 Implementing an ACO-wide CCM program can bring up the quality and performance measures of the entire group on over 60 MACRA MIPS categories.
 You can learn more about CCM and MACRA MIPS in this white paper.